German occupation of Estonia during World War II: Estonians in Nazi military units

 On 1 August 1944, the Finnish government and President Risto Ryti were to resign.
 On the next day, Aleksander Warma, the Estonian Ambassador to Finland (1939–1940 (1944)) announced that the National Committee of the Estonian Republic had sent a telegram, which requested the Estonian volunteer regiment to be returned to Estonia fully equipped.
 On the following day, the Finnish Government received a letter from the Estonians.
 It had been signed in the name of "all national organizations of Estonia" by Aleksander Warma, Karl Talpak and several others, seconding the request.
 It was then announced that the regiment would be disbanded and that the volunteers were free to return home.
 An agreement had been reached with the Germans, and the Estonians were promised amnesty if they chose to return and fight in the SS.
 As soon as they landed, the regiment was sent to perform a counter-attack against the Soviet 3rd Baltic Front, which had managed a breakthrough on the Tartu front, and was threatening the capital Tallinn.

 After an attempt to break through the Tannenberg Line failed, the main struggle was carried to the south of Lake Peipus, where on August 11, Petseri was taken and Võru on August 13.
 Near Tartu, the 3rd Baltic Front was stopped by the Kampfgruppe "Wagner" which involved military groups sent from Narva under the command of Alfons Rebane and Paul Vent and the 5th SS Volunteer Sturmbrigade Wallonien led by Léon Degrelle.

 On August 19, 1944 Jüri Uluots, in a radio broadcast, called for the Red Army to hold back and a peace agreement to be reached.

 As Finland left the war on September 4, 1944 according to their peace agreement with the USSR, the defence of the mainland became practically impossible and the German command decided to retreat from Estonia.
 Resistance against the Soviets continued in the Moonsund Archipelago until November 23, 1944, when the Germans evacuated the Sõrve Peninsula.
 According to the Soviet data, the conquest of the territory of Estonia cost them 126,000 casualties.
 Some disregard the official figures and argue that a more realistic number is 480,000 for the Battle of Narva only, considering the intensity of the fighting at the front.
 On the German side, their own data shows 30,000 dead, which some have similarly seen as underrated, preferring at the minimum 45,000.

 German administrators

-In 1941 Estonia was occupied by German troops and after a brief period of military rule — by the Commanders of the Army Group North (in the occupied USSR) — a German civilian administration was established and, on 5 December 1941, the territory of Estonia was organized as Generalbezirk Estland, subordinated to the Reichskommissariat Ostland.
+In 1941 Estonia was occupied by German troops and after a brief period of military rule by the commanders of the Army Group North (in the occupied USSR), a German civilian administration was established.
+On 5 December 1941, the territory of Estonia was organized as Generalbezirk Estland, subordinated to the Reichskommissariat Ostland.